enhsin/p2-trafficSigns/README.md

 | No passing            | 1.00e+00  | 8.14e-22  | 2.82e-24  | 2.01e-27  | 6.92e-31 |
 | General caution       | 1.00e+00  | 2.17e-14  | 4.45e-16  | 1.96e-19  | 1.74e-19 |

 The predictions are all very certain except for the second image.
 The top 5 guesses for the second image are the following: Yield (69%), Keep left (26%), Go straight or left (4%), Turn left ahead (1%), Ahead only (0.003%).
+It’s interesting that the model thinks the second image, Keep left (round), as Yield (triangle).
+Maybe it mistakenly selects the arrow head as the area of interest.

 ### Visualizing the Neural Network
 Here are the features that activate the neurons of the first convolutional layer.
 It seems to recognize all the major shape and pattern of the sign.